jonnonz1/nz-statute-book/acts/public/2002/parole-act-2002.md

 ### 50 Decisions must be notified
-(1) After a hearing, every person who was notified under section 43(2) must be advised of— (a) whether, and, if so, when, the offender is to be released from detention or to commence home detention; and (b) any release or detention conditions applying to the offender; and (c) if a postponement order has been made, the duration of the postponement.
+(1) After a hearing, every person who was notified under section 43(2) must be advised of— (a) whether, and, if so, when, the offender is to be released from detention; and (b) any release conditions applying to the offender; and (c) if a postponement order has been made, the duration of the postponement.
-(2) When advising a victim under this section of any release or detention conditions applying to an offender, the Board may withhold advice of a particular condition if disclosing the condition would unduly interfere with the privacy of any other person (other than the offender).
+(2) When advising a victim under this section of any release conditions applying to an offender, the Board may withhold advice of a particular condition if disclosing the condition would unduly interfere with the privacy of any other person (other than the offender).

 ### 50A Submissions from, and interviews with, certain victims
 (1) This section applies to a person who—